Why Email Marketing is a No-Brainer for Pet Retailers

 Your emails will sometimes be long, and you want people to read every detail so make sure your emails are concise and easy to read.
 Put the most important information at the top, and highlight the most important points.
 You should also try adding visuals to your newsletters to break up the text and keep the reader's eye moving.

-It’s never too late to get started with email marketing, whether you’re starting from scratch or are looking to reinvigorate your existing newsletter, hopefully, this article has provided some inspiration for you to move forward.
+Whether you’re starting from scratch with email marketing or are looking to reinvigorate your existing newsletter, I hope this article has provided some inspiration for you to move forward.
 This is a very in-depth subject with a lot to know, and Email marketing is highly effective and a great opportunity for you to build customer engagement, why not start today?

 Let us know how you use email to market to your customers in the comments below.